Generating Streamlining Constraints with Large Language Models: Experiments

-Further, we added the well-known NP-hard problem \HCfull (\HC) problem (described below), for which, to the best of our knowledge, no constraint model is available.
-The main reason for including this problem is to see whether our approach relies on memorization (see, e.g., \citealt{LeeLC023,McCoyEtal23}).
+Finally, we added the well-known NP-hard \textbf{\HCfull (\HC)} problem~\cite{Lovasz73,GareyJohnson78} (described below), for which, to the best of our knowledge, no constraint model is available.
+The main reason for including this problem is to see whether our approach relies on memorization (e.g., Lee et al.~\shortcite{LeeLC023} and McCoy et al.~\shortcite{McCoyEtal23}).

-Additionally, we also include the \textbf{\PIPfull (\PIP)} problem which is a rewriting of the \HC model without using any technical hypergraph-related terminology and using `pizza' terminology instead (even in the comments).
-For instance, colors, vertices, and hyperedges are called classes, toppings and pizzas respectively.
-This, rather unusual rewording, ensures that the LLM has never seen this problem before.